DeimosCloud/terraform-google-openvpn/README.md

 # Terraform OpenVPN GCP
-A terraform module to setup OpenVPN on GCP
+A terraform module to setup OpenVPN on GCP.

 ## Usage